sharpu/pihole-migration/README.md

 $SERVER["socket"] == ":8443" {
 >>

+# Start lighttpd server again
+service lighttpd stop

 # Change online in pi-hole
 Go to All settings / Websserver and API settings / webserver.domain change Value (from) pi.hole (to) ip-addr

+# Note
+Reboot to see if all changes are persistent and pi-hole v6 is still working